by Lovina 🐕🦺

 She looked over her shoulder to the path behind her, to home and family.
 She could not see anything.
 Even if it had been daytime she would not have been able to see anything, their home was too far away now.

 She faced forward again.

 She could not leave them.

 She started to turn her head, stopped, a tear fell into her lap.
 They were not there.
 Slowly she reached into her tunic and pulled out the chain around her neck.
 Ah, there they are.
 Tears fell like rain, racking her small frame with the pain of it, she could no longer hold them in.

-She stared at the chain, it was a very lovely chain, created to look like two vines wrapped around each other, intertwined, a full circle.
+She stared at the chain, a very lovely chain, created to look like two vines wrapped around each other, intertwined, a full circle.
 Perfect for what it now held.

 She touched the first ring.
 It was a silver ring with gold and green enamel vines wrapped around it with a black background for a stark contrast.
 Her brothers ring, Ben, the first to fall.

 The moon crumbled.
 Dust and bacteria rained down on the planet.
 The People and animals started dying.
 They would get so tired that they had to lay down or even sit down, wherever they happened to be, then they went to sleep never to wake again.
 A peaceful death.